What is the Personal Investigation?

 - It is better to avoid topics which cover a very long historical period (depth is preferable to breadth)

-Selecting a question
+Formulating a question

 - The following question formulations will encourage a balanced argument, analysis and critical evaluation: ‘how far/to what extent/how important/how successful’; or ‘how convincing is the argument/how accurate is the view/how valid is the judgement’.